 Contract liabilities consist of advance payments and collections in excess of revenue recognized and deferred revenue.
 Our contracts at times contain prepayment terms that range from one month to one year in advance of providing the service.
 As a practical expedient, we do not need to adjust the promised amount of consideration for the effects of a significant financing component if we expect, at contract inception, that the period between when the Company transfers a promised good or service to a customer and when the customer pays for that good or service to be one year or less.
 For a small subset of contracts with advance payments that contain prepayment terms greater than one year and up to 15 years, we assess whether a significant financing component exists by considering the difference between the amount of promised consideration and the cash selling price of the promised services.
-The prepayment amount, resulting in a difference between the amount of promised consideration and the cash selling price of the promised services.
-The Company considers the timing difference between payment and the promised transfer of services, combined with the Company's incremental borrowing rates, to determine whether a significant financing component exists.
+The prepayment amount is generally based on a standard methodology that discounts the total of the standard monthly charges over the service term to determine the prepayment amount, resulting in a difference between the amount of promised consideration and the cash selling price of the promised services.
+The Company considers the timing difference between payment and the promised consideration and the Company's incremental borrowing rates, to determine whether a significant financing component exists.
 When a significant financing component exists, the amount of revenue recognized exceeds the amount of cash received from the customer.
 After receiving cash from the customer but prior to the Company providing services, the Company records additional contract liabilities as well as offsetting interest expense to reflect the upfront financing the Company is effectively receiving from the customer.
 Once the Company begins providing services, additional interest expense is recorded each period, using the effective interest method, as well as corresponding additional revenue which is recognized ratably over the service period.